 - Remember that some children will make odd combinations – don’t say, “Ew, don’t put ketchup on that!”
 It might be their way of compensating by adding a familiar taste or texture with a new flavor or texture.

 - For a child with a constant oral habit (such as chewing on their shirt, pencil, etc.), provide chewlery or pencil toppers designed for that purpose (available online).
 Also, try to meet that need by providing and allowing small portions of crunchy snacks, chewing gum, etc.

-Children with Sensory Processing Disorder are likely the students that either smear the fingerpaint up and down their arms and face, or they could be the child that doesn’t want anything to do with fingerpaint because it makes their hands messy.
+Children with sensory issues are likely the students that either smear the fingerpaint up and down their arms and face, or they could be the child that doesn’t want anything to do with fingerpaint because it makes their hands messy.
 Some will rub their hands on a lovey, stuffed toy, or even a spot on the rug.
 Others will struggle with keeping shoes on or will become inconsolable if they notice a tag on their clothes or a seam in their sock rubbing.
 Sometimes they will insist on wearing the same clothes over and over, or clothing that seems too tight or too big.

 - Have a variety of textured items in a calm-down spot.
 A fuzzy stuffed toy, some cotton balls, calm down bottles, a smooth plastic mirror, some rough Velcro, a textured rubber ball, various fabric scraps – these are all good additions.

 - Sensory bins – You don’t need a whole table.
 Students can use dishpans or medium-sized tubs with lids filled with a variety of items such as sand, dry rice, uncooked pasta, dried beans, cornstarch, flour, dirt, aquarium gravel, river rocks, or water beads along with cups and dollar store toys for a great sensory experience.

 - Provide brushes or other ways for a tactile avoider to enjoy painting, gluing, or other messy activities.